BIOP/ijp-imagetoatlas/registration.md

 ![Slice registration example](assets/gif/fiji_register_affine_spline.gif)

 You can start the registrations for all slices in parallel.
-Depending on your computer, between 4 and 32 registrations will be started in parallel (check the `Resources monitor` card to see how your CPU is busy).
+Depending on your computer, between 4 and 32 registrations will be started in parallel (click on the menu `Cards > Add resources monitor` and check the `Resources monitor` card to see how busy is your CPU).
 You can continue browsing ABBA during the registrations, which are processed asynchronously.
 As soon as any registration is done, its result is displayed in ABBA.

 Below: registration of 80 sections, with, for each slice the following registration sequence:
 1. auto affine registration DAPI vs Nissl